 HealthePeople is a country strategy guided by and aligned with the Institute of Medicine (IOM) recommendations.
 IOM provides a way of viewing the health system's performance through the eyes of people themselves.
-What people want from a high performing health and long-term care system is that they are "staying healthy", "getting better", "living with illness or disability" or "coping with the end of life."
+IOM's quality reports have six aims for a high performing health system.
+They stress it should be safe, effective, person/patientcentered, timely, efficient, and equitable.
+What people want from a high performing health and long-term care system is that they are "staying healthy", "getting better", "living well with illness or disability" or "coping well with the end of life."
 Some people may experience more than one of these at the same time.
-IOM's quality reports have six aims for a high performing health system.
-They stress it should be safe, effective, person/patient-centered, timely, efficient, and equitable.